arkayodya/its-mechanical-engineering/01-cad-design/01-spur-gears/README.md

 # Project: Parametric Spur Gear Assembly ⚙️

 ## 📌 Project Overview
+This was my first ever attempt at learning CAD software.
 A foundational mechanical assembly completed during the pre-university self-study phase.
 This project focuses on modeling a mating pair of spur gears mounted to a common base plate, exploring parametric gear tooth profiles, center-distance alignment, and rotational assembly constraints.

 * **Part Number:** `ITS-ME-01-001`
 * **Software Used:** FreeCAD